Loading...

 Our cost estimator uses real pricing data from thousands of completed restoration jobs across Australia.
 The calculation considers four key factors that directly influence the final cost of disaster recovery work:

 These estimates are indicative only.
 Every property and situation is unique.
-Our contractors provide a detailed, written quote after a free on-site assessment — before any chargeable work begins.
+Our contractors provide a detailed, written estimate after the on-site assessment — before any chargeable work begins.

 Most home and commercial insurance policies in Australia cover disaster restoration when caused by sudden, accidental events.
 Coverage varies significantly by damage type, insurer, and your specific policy terms.
 The table below shows typical coverage patterns across Australian insurers: